 Anna Suk-Fong Lok, MD, is the Alice Lohrman Andrews Research Professor of Hepatology in the Department of Internal Medicine, at Michigan Medicine in Ann Arbor, Michigan.
 Dr. Lok is also Director of Clinical Hepatology and Assistant Dean for Clinical Research in the University of Michigan Medical School.

 Dr. Lok obtained her medical degree from the University of Hong Kong and her hepatology training under the late Dame Sheila Sherlock at the Royal Free Hospital in London, UK.
 She was on the faculty at the University of Hong Kong until she moved to the United States in 1992.

-Dr. Lok served as an Associate Editor of HEPATOLOGY in 2001-2006 and a Co-Editor of Journal of Viral Hepatitis in 2007-2009.
-She is currently a Senior Associate Editor of GASTROENTEROLOGY.
+Dr. Lok served as an associate editor of Hepatology in 2001-2006, a co-editor of the Journal of Viral Hepatitis in 2007-2009, and a senior associate editor of Gastroenterology in 2011-2012.

 Dr. Lok was the President of the American Association for the Study of Liver Diseases in 2017.